The EU Relocation Programme and IOM

 Regarding the journey itself, IOM manages the movements, conducts a pre-departure embarkation session during which the beneficiaries are informed about the practical details of the travel, provides medical or operational escorts on the flight if necessary, supports groups in transit where needed and welcomes and receives the beneficiaries upon arrival at the airport.

-As of 13 January 2017, well into the second year since the first movements, only 10,200 persons -- of the 106,000 places that EU member states have committed to -- have been relocated from Greece and Italy.
+As of 21 March 2017, well into the second year since the first movements, 14,453 persons - of the 106,000 places that EU member states have committed to - have been relocated from Greece and Italy.
 There is a long way to go, and time is of the essence.
 You can find more information on the scheme's progress in this press release and in the relocation tab of IOM's Migration Flows Europe page here.

-In May 2016, the European Commission presented a proposal for a permanent relocation mechanism.
+In May 2016, the European Commission presented a proposal for a permanent relocation mechanism, which is currently under review by the European Parliament and the Council.
 If adopted, this ‘fairness mechanism’ would automatically establish when a country is handling a disproportionate number of asylum applications based on the country's size and wealth and all further applications for asylum in that country would be redistributed across the EU.

-Member States will also have the option to temporarily not take part in the reallocation and in this case will have to make a ‘solidarity contribution’ of EUR 250,000 for each applicant for whom they would have been responsible, to the Member State that receives the person.
+According to the proposal, Member States would also have the option to temporarily not take part in the reallocation and in this case would have to make a ‘solidarity contribution’ of EUR 250,000 for each applicant for whom they would have been responsible, to the Member State that receives the person.

 Thousands of unaccompanied children that have arrived in Greece and Italy are eligible for relocation.
 Specialized IOM staff conduct best interest assessments together with national legal guardianship authorities and EU Member States of Relocation, taking into account the views and opinions of the child.